alextesshu/online_store_api/README.md

         Response: A list of sold products that match the specified filters, each with details such as name, category, price, sale date, etc.

+### Database Migrations

+This project uses Alembic for database migrations.
+To manage database schema changes, follow these steps:
+    - Initialize Alembic (if not already initialized):**
+        ```alembic init alembic```

+    - Create a Migration Script: Generate a new migration script based on changes in the models.
+        ```alembic revision --autogenerate -m "Describe your change"```

+    - Apply Migrations: To apply migrations to the database, run:
+        ```alembic upgrade head```

+    - Downgrade Migrations (if necessary): To revert the latest migration, use:
+        ```alembic downgrade -1```

 ### Running Tests

     To run the tests, use: